Netherlands

 Read more on this subject here.

-Business in Europe: Framework for Income Taxation
+Business in Europe: Framework for Income Taxation (BEFIT)

-BEFIT, short for “Business in Europe: Framework for Income Taxation”, is a Directive proposal by the European Commission issued on 12 September 2023.
-BEFIT introduces an aggregated common company tax base for the so-called “BEFIT groups” that is distributed among the EU Member States on the basis of a 7-year transitional allocation rule for the further application of domestic Corporate Income Tax (CIT) rules.
+BEFIT is a Directive proposal by the European Commission issued on 12 September 2023.
+BEFIT introduces an aggregated common company tax base for the so-called ’BEFIT groups‘ that is distributed among the EU Member States on the basis of a seven-year transitional allocation rule for the further application of domestic corporate income tax (CIT) rules.

-If adopted, BEFIT will enact substantial alterations to the corporate tax system across the EU27, impacting both domestic, EU, and non-EU headquartered groups doing business in the EU.
+If adopted, BEFIT will enact substantial alterations to the corporate tax system across the EU27, impacting both domestic, EU, and non-EU headquartered groups doing business in the European Union.
 Consensus among all EU Member States is necessary for the adoption of BEFIT.
 In such a case, BEFIT would apply in parallel with the Pillar Two rules in EU27 and national CIT systems.

-The Working Group on the Assessment of New Commission Proposals (BNC) reports that the abinet supports the European Commission's goals to strengthen the EU’s internal market and competitive position.
+The Working Group on the Assessment of New Commission Proposals (BNC) reports that the Cabinet supports the European Commission's goals to strengthen the EU’s internal market and competitive position.
 The Cabinet views the proposed harmonised basis on annual accounting standards as a potentially positive step towards this goal and a simplification of tax legislation.
 However, the Cabinet considers the proposed method of profit allocation to EU Member States disproportionate in its current form.
 The working group would have preferred a proposal limited to a truly harmonised basis.
 Additionally, the working group emphasises that BEFIT will have significant implementation consequences for the Dutch tax authorities.

-See here our EU Gateway publication “BEFIT proposal: a new company tax system in the EU?” for more information on BEFIT as well as its parallel application with Pillar Two laws in the EU.
+See our EU Gateway publication BEFIT proposal: a new company tax system in the EU? for more information on BEFIT as well as its parallel application with Pillar Two laws in the European Union

 Transfer Pricing Directive Proposal